team-abnormals/announcements/faq.md

 **Q: What happened to Swamp Expansion, Bloomful, and Incubation?**
 **A:** They were merged into Environmental, an upcoming mod that expands upon the overworld.

+**Q: What happened to Bamboo Blocks?**
+**A:** Bamboo blocks is awaiting a major overhaul and until then ports and updates are postponed.

+**Q: Can I grow banana plants?**
+**A:** You can grow them using the banana fronds like saplings, the plants only grow in the rain.
+They only grow on their own on sand and gravel blocks, but can be bonemealed on any block, provided it is raining.

+**Q: Do the banana bunch blocks regrow?**
+**A:** They don't, you have to regrow the plant.

+**Q: Can I nerf the rate of strawberry patches?**
+**A:** Not currently, in part due to worldgen issues, keep in mind strawberries lack saturation and in many contexts can be the worst food available, no matter the quantity.

 ---

 # Questions regarding Patreon